HelpingHandsProject/Application/README.md

 Some use cases people could need help with:

+### During the corona crisis - contactless help:

 - Go shopping to buy groceries
+- Pickup medicine
+- Walk the dog
+- Someone to talk with

+### After the corona crisis - general help:

 - Drive to the doctor
-- Walk the dog
 - Feed pets during absence
 - Change a broken lightbulb
 - Mow the lawn
+- Baybysit
+- Teach someone to play the piano

 ### Technologies used: